Gabriele Gast: Exposure and arrest

 The next year she faced trial and was sentenced by the "third Strafsenat" of the Bavarian High Court to six years and nine months in jail, along with forfeiture of certain statutory civil rights.
 She served most of her sentence between 1990 and 1994 in Munich's Stadelheim Prison and Aichach penitentiary.
-The monotony of prison life was interrupted by the requirement to appear at the trials of other former East German agent.
+The monotony of prison life was interrupted by the requirement to appear at the trials of other former East German agents.
 As one report of the trial of Markus Wolf noted, she had been "let out [of the prison in Munich] so as to appear here".
 Wolf's well-publicised trial finally opened on 4 May 1993, and was the venue to which a succession of his reluctantly high-profile "top moles" were invited.
 As they entered court to testify, each shook Wolf's hand or nodded in greeting as they passed him apart from Gabriele Gast.
-She avoided even looking at him.
-"The pain was still too great."
-After her interrogators had told her that Karl-Heinz Schmidt was actually Karl-Heinz Schneider, she had written Wolf a long letter, imploring that he tell her that there had been more to the affair with "Karliszek" than seventeen years as the victim of a professional Stasi seducer, mandated to do what was necessary to make sure she carried on providing her valuable intelligence information.
+She avoided even looking at him, as "The pain was still too great."
+After her interrogators told her that Karl-Heinz Schmidt was actually Karl-Heinz Schneider, she wrote Wolf a long letter, imploring that he tell her that there had been more to the affair with "Karliszek" than seventeen years as the victim of a professional Stasi seducer, mandated to do what was necessary to make sure she carried on providing her valuable intelligence information.
 Wolf never replied.

 Gast was one of the first of the former East German spies to be sentenced after 1990, and the sentence she received was one of the harshest.
-Partly that might have reflected a perception that she was particularly dangerous, on account of her technical competence, political insight, and formidable analytical skills.
+That might have reflected in part on a perception that she was particularly dangerous, on account of her technical competence, political insight, and formidable analytical skills.
 However, by 1994 the idea was gaining traction that the East German spies had simply worked for their country in precisely the same way that West German spies might have been expected to work for theirs.
 That case was forcefully (and successfully) argued at the trial of Wolf himself.
 Gast's own sentence, by 1994, had included fifteen months in "intensified solitary confinement" (in "verschärfter Einzelhaft").
-That year she benefitted from early release on probation.
+That year she received early release on probation.
 Her probation ended in 1998.